Home

 Section 01 · Principle

-Remove the tumor, preserve the breast
+Remove the tumour, preserve the breast

 Lumpectomy is the gold standard surgery for small to medium-sized breast cancer.
 It preserves most of the breast, with survival outcomes equivalent to mastectomy.

-Lumpectomy removes only the tumor and a margin of healthy tissue around it (1 to 5 mm), preserving most of the breast.
+Lumpectomy removes only the tumour and a margin of healthy tissue around it (1 to 5 mm), preserving most of the breast.
 This margin is what guarantees the oncological quality of the procedure — its absence exposes the patient to a risk of local recurrence.

-The procedure is performed under general anesthesia, lasts 30 minutes to 1h15 depending on tumor size and whether oncoplastic remodeling is performed, and is done as day surgery in the vast majority of cases — you arrive in the morning and go home the same evening.
+The procedure is performed under general anesthesia, lasts 30 minutes to 1h15 depending on tumour size and whether oncoplastic remodeling is performed, and is done as day surgery in the vast majority of cases — you arrive in the morning and go home the same evening.

 When remodeling is needed — oncoplastic surgery.
 When the volume of tissue removed is significant relative to breast size, the remaining glandular tissue can be reshaped at the end of the procedure to restore a harmonious breast contour — this is called oncoplastic surgery.
 The technique (Round Block, inverted-T, radial mammoplasty, perforator flap, Batwing) is chosen on a case-by-case basis.